METR4202/ubuntu-ros2-setup/ros2/rqt.md

 RQT is a framework for graphical user interfaces.

-To see the currently running nodes, use `rqt_graph`
+To see the currently running nodes and topics, use `rqt_graph`